How Can We Help?

 Comparison with Measured Data

 Initiating the input impedance calculation with a Ctrl + R command, within the scrutinized frequency span of 2.2 to 2.6 GHz and employing a medium permittivity of 4.6, we generate the S11 curve presented in Figure 4.
 This figure also overlays the measured S11 curve, extracted from the manufacturer’s datasheet.
 It is evident that the agreement between the simulated and measured outcomes is remarkably robust, particularly in the vicinity of the resonance frequency.
-It is noteworthy that this model’s remarkable accuracy persists despite the simplification that completely disregards the dielectric substrate’s thickness and contour.
+It is worth noting that the model maintains good agreement with measurements, even though it completely neglects the dielectric substrate’s thickness and contour.

 Fig. 4: Measured and Simulated Return Loss (S11) for the ‘Big Wheel Rev B’ Antenna by Kent Electronics.
 Measured curve extracted from the antenna datasheet and simulated results obtained from AN-SOF.